airflow-helm/charts/charts/airflow/README.md

 airflow:
   defaultSecurityContext:
     ## sets the filesystem owner group of files/folders in mounted volumes
-    ## gid=0 specifies the "root" group (NOTE: this does NOT give root permissions to Pods)
+    ## this does NOT give root permissions to Pods, only the "root" group
     fsGroup: 0

 logs: